turi-code/userguide/evaluation/classification.md

 class with more examples will dominate the statistic.
 In that case, you should look at the average per-class accuracy (average="micro"), as well as the individual per-class accuracy numbers (average=None).
-Per-class accuracy is not without its own caveats.
-For instance, if there are very few examples of one class, then test statistics for that class will be unreliable (i.e., they have large variance) so it’s not statistically sound to average quantities with different degrees of variance.
+Per-class accuracy is not without its own caveats, however: for instance, if there are very few examples of one class, the test statistics for that class will be unreliable (i.e., they have large variance), so it’s not statistically sound to average quantities with different degrees of variance.

 ## Confusion matrix <a name="confusion_matrix"></a>